cloudevents/spec/extensions/tenant.md

 # Tenant Identifier

-This extension defines an attributes that can be included within a CloudEvent to describe a tenant identifier for the event produced by an event source in multi-tenant systems.
-This attribute allow intermediaries to apply functional tenant-based logic, such as routing, scheduling or processing priorities, etc. without a need to understand the event body.
+This extension defines an attribute that can be included within a CloudEvent to describe a tenant identifier for the event produced by an event source in multi-tenant systems.
+This attribute allows intermediaries to apply functional tenant-based logic, such as routing, scheduling or processing priorities, etc. without a need to understand the event body.